The Art of Crafting Denture Arches: Restoring Smiles

 Caring for Your Denture Arch

-Proper care and maintenance are essential to ensure the longevity and functionality of your denture arch.
+Proper care and maintenance are to ensure the longevity and functionality of your denture arch.
 Here are some tips to keep in mind:

 1. Cleaning: Regularly clean your denture arch using a soft-bristle toothbrush and non-abrasive denture cleaner.
 Avoid using regular toothpaste as it can be too abrasive and may damage the denture’s surface.